mf-coursera/RepData_PeerAssessment1/PA1_template.md

 - Difference in median values are negligible

 What is the impact of imputing missing data on the estimates of the total daily number of steps?
-- Higher frequency (observations) of daily number of steps
+- Higher frequency (observations) of daily number of steps since there are 2304 observations now filled in.

 ## Are there differences in activity patterns between weekdays and weekends?

 1. Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r
 fillActivityDF$day <- weekdays (fillActivityDF$date)
 fillActivityDF$dayType <- ifelse (weekdays (fillActivityDF$date) %in% c("Saturday","Sunday") ,"weekend","weekday")
 fillActivityDF$dayType <- as.factor(fillActivityDF$dayType)
 ```

 2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 ```r